Warths/Rocksmith-Scene-Switcher/README.md

 port = 9938

 [Behaviour]
-# cooldown refers to the minimum time beetween two switches.
+# cooldown refers to the minimum time between two switches.
-# the 3 following values are the scene names tied to it's rocksmith state
+# the 3 following values are the scene names tied to its rocksmith state
 # forbidden_switch_on_scenes is the list of the scenes that doesn't allow for automatic changes once inside
 cooldown = 3
 paused = PauseSceneName